anhaidgroup/cloudlabeler/README.md

       - In your console page, you can find a panel named 'AWS services' in the beginning which allows you to search for all AWS services.
 Search and enter [EC2](https://aws.amazon.com/ec2/) in the 'AWS services' panel.
 Now, you should be in EC2 home page.

 3. EC2 provides instance, a cloud virtual machine, as the server to deploy cloud labeler.
-We now need to create EC2 instance.
+We now need to create an EC2 instance.

       - First find 'Instances' in the right panel of EC2 home page and click it.
 You are now in the EC2 instance page.